W. Timothy Liu

-W. Timothy Liu is an American meteorologists and atmospheric scientist.
+W. Timothy Liu is an American meteorologist and atmospheric scientist.
 He became a Fellow of the American Meteorological Society in the year 2000, a Fellow of American Association for the Advancement of Science in 2007, and most recently an American Geophysical Union Fellow (2011).
 By the end of 2008 he had published 145 refereed journal articles or reviewed book chapters, and has authored over 260 publications in total.

 Education

 W. Timothy Liu holds a M.S.
 (1974) and a Ph.D.
 (1978) in Atmospheric Sciences from the University of Washington.
 He received his Bachelor of Science, Summa Cum Laude, in Physics, from Ohio University, in Athens in 1971.

 In 1970 he became a member of Sigma Pi Sigma, a member of Phi Beta Kappa in 1971, and a member of Sigma Xi in 1975.